 Carefully spread the cashew ricotta over the crust.
 You may need to use your hands to avoid tearing the fillo dough.

 Layer the tomato slices to top of the ricotta.

-Trim the tough ends off the asparagus.
-Gently toss with the remaining teaspoon of olive oil.
+Gently toss the asparagus with the remaining teaspoon of olive oil.
 Layer them on top of the tomatoes.
 Press down lightly to ensure the veggies are firmly in place in the ricotta.
 Sprinkle with salt and pepper.

-Bake for 20 – 25 minutes, until the crust is golden brown.
+Bake for 20 – 25 minutes, or until the crust is golden brown.